svetogam/superpractica/README.md

 It's kind of hard to explain though.
 The [Blueprint](https://codeberg.org/superpractica/blueprint) gives an outline of its theory and design.

-Note that this game is incomplete and many changes are planned.
-At this stage it's not recommended to play except as a taste of what's to come.
+Note that this game is incomplete and that major changes and additions are planned.

 ## Playthrough video